 Birds are not the only kind of wildlife possible to see in Landåsbygda.
-Visitors may also catch the occasional glimpse of long-legged moose dashing across the road, followed by smaller moose, perhaps a dog, and an exhausted looking hunter trying to keep up (in autumn only).
+Visitors may also catch the occasional glimpse of long-legged moose dashing across the road, followed by smaller moose, perhaps a dog, and an exhausted looking hunter trying to keep up (in autumn).

-Of course, there’s also the rumor of bear, which is actually a neat little tale told by the locals to naïve newcomers.
-When we first moved to Landåsbygda, one of the friendly local fishermen down at the lake told us about sightings of bear, wolf and lynx in the local area.
-It all sounded fantastic to the ears of newcomers.
+Of course, there’s also rumor of bear, which is actually a neat little tale told by locals to naïve newcomers.
+When we first moved to Landåsbygda, one of the friendly local fishermen down at the lake told us about sightings of bear, wolf and lynx.
+It all sounded fantastic to our ears.

 Lynx sounded plausible, but bear and wolf – this far west from the Swedish border?
 Coming from the land down under and knowing how Aussies love to tell tall tales about drop-bears and killer koalas to scare the tourists, I thought there might be a tall tale in the making here.
 Fortunately, during one of our hikes last year, I found the source of the ‘bear’ tale in a magazine.

 The bear story dates back to a freak event in the early 1990’s when a Swedish brown bear decided to go walkabout.
 The bear crossed the Swedish-Norwegian border on its way to Lillehammer, where it swam across the Mjøsa and hiked all the way to Land.
-Feeling a bit peckish after its long passage, it ate one of the local sheep, which no doubt attracted the attention of the sheep’s owner.
+No doubt hungry after its long journey, it ate one of the local sheep, which of course didn’t please the farmer.